fperearodriguez/bookinfo-extddbb/README.md

  - [Mysql 8.0](https://dev.mysql.com/doc/relnotes/mysql/8.0/en/)

-I have worked in two use cases for routing TCP traffic through an Egress Gateway:
-1. TCP routing
-2. TLS routing

 ## Prerequisites
  - OCP up and running.
  - DNS zone (external hosted zone in this example).
 Thus, I can use an alias instead of the external service name.
 The idea is to abstract the applications from the external service's name using the **Service Entry** object.